almende/eve/implementations/java/capabilities.md

 	.withConfig(params)
 	.withHandle(new MyReceiver()).build();

-#Connect to the server
+//Connect to the server
 transport.connect();

-#Send some data to the other end
-transport.send(URI.create("xmpp:bob@example.com"),"Hello World", null);
+//Send some data to the other end transport.send(URI.create("xmpp:bob@example.com"),"Hello World", null);

-#Disconnect again if required
+//Disconnect again if required transport.disconnect();
-transport.disconnect();

 {% endhighlight %}